-*Editor's Note: This column first appeared in the Irish Voice newspaper, sister publication to IrishCentral, in September 2014.
+*Editor's Note: This column first appeared in the Irish Voice newspaper, a sister publication to IrishCentral, in September 2014.

-Extremely proud of his Irish heritage, Robert Emmett Judge was born in Brooklyn on May 11, 1933, to two Irish emigrants from Co Leitrim.
-At the age of 16, he answered his calling to the Franciscan vocation aged and entered St. Joseph’s Seraphic Seminary in Callicoon, New York where he was received into the Franciscan Order on August 12, 1954.
+Extremely proud of his Irish heritage, Robert Emmett Judge was born in Brooklyn on May 11, 1933, to two Irish emigrants from County Leitrim.
+At the age of 16, he answered his calling to the Franciscan vocation and entered St. Joseph’s Seraphic Seminary in Callicoon, New York where he was received into the Franciscan Order on August 12, 1954.

 In 1957, he graduated from St. Bonaventure University, the Franciscan school near Olean, New York.
 He was ordained into the priesthood on February 25, 1961.

-After taking a vow of poverty, Judge became committed to helping impoverished New Yorkers and those in minority groups such as gays, homeless, immigrants, and AIDS sufferers.
+After taking a vow of poverty, Judge became committed to helping impoverished New Yorkers and those in minority groups such as gays, the homeless, immigrants, and AIDS sufferers.

-A fellow friar at St. Francis of Assisi, Father Patrick Fitzgerald, first met judge during their formative years in the Franciscan order.
+A fellow friar at St. Francis of Assisi, Father Patrick Fitzgerald, first met Judge during their formative years in the Franciscan order.
 Their friendship began on September 11, 1951, exactly 50 years to the day that Judge lost his life in the terror attacks.

 “He was very good to a lot of people,” Fitzgerald recalls.
 “He was selfless.

 “When people would give him gifts at Christmas time, he would write them the nicest letter and then bring them down to AIDS patients in the Bailey House on Christopher Street.
-They wound up with the nicest sweater, scarves, and even Irish caps,” he told the Irish Voice.
+They wound up with the nicest sweaters, scarves, and even Irish caps,” he told the Irish Voice.